From LONG ISLAND – by Ann Parry (ann-parry.com)

 Seeing several of Hamlin’s original large sketches on brown paper and hearing her describe the challenging – and, at times, surprising – restrictions placed on her Guantanamo work, gave me a more fleshed out understanding of her unique work and experiences at Guantanamo.

-During Hamlim’s book signing at the end of her visit, I bought two copies of Sketching Guantanamo – one for my family and one for an illustrator friend.
+During Hamlin’s book signing at the end of her visit, I bought two copies of Sketching Guantanamo – one for my family and one for my illustrator friend Bob.

 Janet Hamlin “Sketching Guantanamo”: PHOTO GALLERY